Catania Cruise Port Guide

 Transport Tips

-• Mandatory free 3-minute port shuttle required from ship to pedestrian exit gates (Vecchia Dogana)
+• A free 3-minute port shuttle is required from the ship to the pedestrian exit gates (Vecchia Dogana)

 • Expect to pay €5–10 for the short ride to town